koffiehuis/D3project/PROCESS.md

 Prototype: Made a working navbar and included a dropdown selection tag in the navbar.
 This dropdown will be used to choose the category of engery source shown in the world map.
 Furthermore, I divided the charts page into SVG (in html).

 # Day 4
 Prototype: Implemented the SVG elements in D3 instead of html, made sure the location and size of SVGs is dependent of windowsize.
 Also implemented a slider (this one is not linked to anything yet).
+Also, I finished the preprocessing script.